Taylor Swift was just 16 when she brought out her first album, Taylor Swift, at which point she’d been writing songs for four years #teengoals.

-So, to celebrate 10 years of Swift album output (and perhaps a new surprise one on the way), here are the best lyrics to live your teenage life by – and the songs they come from.
+So, to celebrate one of our fave singers (and perhaps hopefully a new album this year), here are the best lyrics to live your teenage life by – and the songs they come from.

 1. Life is bigger than kissing the person you fancy